 Daniel Brown, M.A., LGPC

 Daniel's experience is in helping adolescent and adult clients suffering from substance abuse and sexual addictions, anxiety disorders, depression, bipolar disorder, life/career adjustments, relationship difficulties, and marriage preparation (experience with FOCCUS).

-In addition to his phone counseling work, Daniel works with dually-diagnosed individuals with severe mental illness and substance abuse addictions at a local mental health clinic in Pennsylvania doing individual, couples, and family counseling.
+In addition to his phone counseling work, Daniel works with adolescents and adults at a local mental health clinic in Pennsylvania doing individual, couples, and family counseling.